The Art of Becoming Unstuck

 Satellites of Love

+I’ve written about being at the centre of your own solar system somewhere else, but a talk I listened to at the weekend made me think about it again.
 Think about the relationships in your life and how intensely you’d cling on to whatever they contain.
 That clinging involves the stuff of Panksepp’s emotional instincts.
-Life, it seems, depends on how we respond affectively, our emotions guiding our thoughts towards ‘what supports out survival and detracts from our survival’.
+Life, it seems, depends on how we respond affectively, our emotions guiding our thoughts towards ‘what supports out survival and detracts from our survival’. (more…)

 Save Thinking